rahulyo954030/CognitiveClouds/README.md

-# CognitiveClouds -- Ruby on Rail (API Assignment)
+# CognitiveClouds -- Ruby on Rails (API Assignment)

 <h3>Step 1: Type this command to start the server in your terminal.</h3>